 In this episode of INSIDE Inside Sales, Darryl speaks with award-winning author and overall legend, Art Sobczak.
-Darryl and Art discuss the most common mistakes SDRs commit when leaving voicemails, and how to avoid them.
+Darryl and Art discuss the most common mistakes SDRs commit when leaving voicemails, and how to avoid them, as well as best practices for leaving sales voicemails.
 They also discuss incredibly valuable advice on how to use messaging that will set you apart, create attention, and even make your prospects curious enough to call you back!
 Learn how to leave voicemails that make the right impressions, here on this episode of INSIDE Inside Sales!

 Not in the mood to listen?
 No problem, you can read the transcriptions below.

 Raise Your Voicemails

 Darryl Praill: Well, can you believe another week has gone by, my friends, how have you been?
 I have been good, thanks.
 I know, you’re asking, you’re sitting in the car going Praill, I don’t care about how you’ve been.
 It’s all about me.
 I know, I get it, I get it’s all about you, and it’s all about how can we make you better, right?
 Well, my friend, I get it.
 We’re going to solve that problem today.